larivierec/home-cluster/README.md

 #### Cilium CNI

-Be sure to set the Pod CIDR to the one you have chosen if you aren't using the k3s default. `10.42.0.0/16` Otherwise, you will more than likely have issues.
+Be sure to set the Pod CIDR to the one you have chosen if you aren't using the Talos default. `10.42.0.0/16` Otherwise, you will more than likely have issues.

 The APIServer address must also be correct otherwise, the cni will not be installed on the nodes.